theNewDynamic/gohugo-theme-ananke/README.md

 - name*: It matches the built-in service reference (Ex: twitter, github)
 - url*: The url of the handle's profile on the service (Ex: https://twitter.com/theNewDynamic, https://github.com/ theNewDynamic)
-- rel: Optional.
-Allows to add a `rel` attribute to the follow link.
+- rel: (default: `noopener`) Controls the `rel` attribute of the "follow" link.
 Useful for Mastodon verification which requires a `rel="me"` on the link.
 ```yaml
 params:
   ananke_socials: